We share our top tips for finding the best current accounts however you spend your money.

 Surprisingly there is no straight forward answer to this question so you need to take best current account deals with a pinch of salt.
 The best current account UK providers can offer you is likely to be different to the account that best suits your friends and family.

-In order to find out which current account would save you the most money you first need to take a look at the way you spend.
+In order to find out which of the best current account deals would save you the most money you first need to take a look at the way you spend.
 The easiest way to do this is to look over your last few bank accounts statements and determine whether you spend none, some, or all of the month in credit.

 Doing this will only take a few minutes and will give you invaluable insight into your financial lifestyle, making finding the best bank accounts for your banking needs easy.